 Since Nicholson sold the house in 1923, a variety of families and businesses have called it home, including: the Arthur Jordan Conservatory of Music, a doctor’s office, a restaurant (Meredith Manor Dining Room) and an apartment building.
 Bob Beckmann, Jr., purchased the house from the Historic Landmarks Foundation of Indianapolis (now Indiana Landmarks) in 1979 and extensively refurbished the property before Indiana Humanities acquired it.

-Today, the house is an active humanities hub, welcoming other nonprofits in for meetings and discussions, hosting lectures and conversations, and opening its doors for humanities-inspired programming.
+Today, we regularly welcome other nonprofits in for meetings and discussions, host lectures and conversations, and open our doors for humanities-inspired programming.